-In order to speed up the measurement, a peak detector has first to be used.
-If the background noise makes this simple measurement unusable, a quasi-peak detector will be used and the quasi-peak level applied.
-Above 1 GHz, no quasi-peak detector exists and only the peak detector has to be used.
+In order to speed up the measurement, initially a peak detector is used.
+If the background noise makes this simple measurement unusable, a quasi-peak detector will then be used and the quasi-peak level applied.
+Above 1 GHz, no quasi-peak detector exists and only the peak detector is used.